Euro zone Dec trade surplus rises as imports sink

 But the biggest single improvement was in Italy, which swung to a 9 billion euro surplus in the first 11 months of 2012 from a deficit of almost 27 billion euros a year earlier.

-Countries under European Union and International Monetary Fund emergency funding programs to bring public finances back on track showed improving or stable trade results.
+Countries under European Union and International Monetary Fund emergency funding programmes to bring public finances back on track showed improving or stable trade results.

 Portugal's trade deficit fell to 9.7 billion euros for the period January-November, from 15.2 billion euros, and Greece's shrank to 19.0 billion euros from 20.1 billion.